netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## High Throughput

 An application may aim to maximize available bandwidth by spreading traffic across multiple paths.
 To optimize this an application may:

 - Select multiple paths with minimum disjointness
-- Select multiple paths such that dosjointness is limited to sub-paths that are expected to have high bandwidth available
+- Select multiple paths such that disjointness is limited to sub-paths that are expected to have high bandwidth available
 - When congestion is detected, switch over entirely, or shift parts of traffic to an underutilized disjoint path to preserve the throughput.

 ## Low Latency

 Latency-sensitive applications benefit from selecting the fastest available path at any moment.
 In PANs, endpoints may estimate latency from explicit metadata or infer it from probing.
 Because in PANs paths